 You know that time.
 Your entire wardrobe is on the floor while your lonely, empty hangers clang against each other in the closet.
 Your trash can has gone from unsanitary heap to actual compost pile and that mold growing from the rotten apple core could almost be considered the beginnings of a jungle floor cover.

 You can do this by taking everything off your bed and throwing it on the floor – everything!
 Books, clothes, food, blankets, pillows, sheets.
 Keep moving things off until all you have left is a bare mattress.

 This is your staging area.

-2. If you want, find a furniture spritzer like Febreeze to make your bed smell better before you make it.
+2. If you want, find a furniture spritzer like Febreze to make your bed smell better before you make it.
 Also, find some clean sheets and pillow cases.
 If you want, wash your blankets (large comforters usually need to be washed in the large machine at the Laundromat).

 Once you have removed the trash to the outside trash can and started your laundry, you can get to the rest of the mess.